FatConan/jerzewska/pages/case-studies/marketing-automation.md

 ## Update:

-At the moment we’re conducting customer interviews and user testing this design - because of the time pressure we had to wait with this until the new release.
-There is still lots to be improved and few new features to be developed.
+At the moment we’re conducting customer interviews and user testing this design - because of the time pressure we had to wait with this until after the new release.
+There is still lots to be improved, and few new features to be developed.
 Product design is a constant improvement for the user.